11 Awesome Vegetable Recipes That Aren’t SaladsArticle posted in: Diet & Nutrition

 As tasty as it is colorful, this Mediterranean-flavored dish (thanks to two sprigs of rosemary) marries two favorite root vegetables plus red onion roasted to (literally) sweet perfection, at only 130 calories a serving.
 It will be hard to believe that this side dish won’t send your blood sugar soaring, but beets are low on the glycemic index, a measure of how much a food raises blood sugar, which will keep you on an even keel.
 If you’re only familiar with canned beets, this fresh version will be a pleasant surprise.
 Just ask our customers: They’ve told us that this is one of their absolute favorite vegetable recipes.

-This recipe, which makes four servings, counts as one and a half Vegetables and two Extras.
+This healthy recipe, which makes four servings, counts as one and a half Vegetables and two Extras.

 You’re going to be amazed how good this ooey-gooey cheese sauce is.
 In fact, you’re going to want to have it with everything.
 But it’s totally made for this broccoli dish which clocks in at 110 calories per serving.
 Made with nonfat milk, garlic and onion powder, paprika, salt and pepper, reduced fat cheddar, Dijon mustard and corn starch for thickening, it’s every bit as flavorful as a full-fat version.
 The broccoli underneath is delicious, too, and it supplies this dish with plenty of vitamin C, fiber, vitamin A and potassium.
 Broccoli also contains suforophane, a plant chemical linked to reduced risk of cancer.